Variational Direct Modeling

 3D Constraints types

-The following entities are supported for constraint creation:
+The following (sub)entities and items are supported for constraint creation:

-Faces of 3D solids and surfaces of planar, cylindrical, spherical, toroidal and conical geometry.
+Vertices, edges and faces of 3D solids, surfaces, meshes and regions and surfaces of planar, cylindrical, spherical, toroidal and conical geometry.

 - Lines, rays, xlines, circles and arcs.

-Planes, axes and origin points of the world or a block coordinate system.
+Planes, axes and origin points of the WCS or a block coordinate system.

 3D constraints have a number of properties that allow you to control how BricsCAD treats them in various situations.
 For full description see the 3D Constraints Properties page.

 3D Constraints and Direct Modeling

 3D Constraints are taken into account when direct modeling operations are applied.
 If there is a 3D constraint that fixes the placement of faces or edges this constraint will be preserved during Push/Pull, Move and Rotate operations.
 A 3D constraint can be temporarily disabled, or erased permanently, with the Mechanical Browser Constraints section.

 If some faces or edges disappear, during a direct modeling or in Boolean solid editing operation, 3D constraints applied to such entities are removed.
 However, if there is an exact correspondence between the initial faces and the faces obtained, 3D constraints are automatically applied to the new entities.